hopeliberty/git-lab-repo1/README.md

 > What is GIT?

 Git is free and open source version control system.

+> What is GitHub ?

+GitHub is code hosting platform for teams.